katrinortmann/FairEval/README.md

 ## Example data

 In my study, I run an example evaluation on three different types of spans: named entities, chunks, and topological fields.
 The `/data` folder contains the target (i.e., gold standard) annotation and the system annotation.
-For license and copyright reasons, the data is provided in a custom format that only contains the span annotations and does not allow for the reconstruction of the original corpus data.
+For license and copyright reasons, the data is provided in a [custom format](#input) that only contains the span annotations and does not allow for the reconstruction of the original corpus data.

   Annotation       | Evaluation data set :-----------------:|:---------------------------------------
-   NER   | The NER data set corresponds to the test section of the GermEval 2014 data set (Benikova et al. 2014).
+   NER   | The NER data set corresponds to the test partition of the GermEval 2014 data set (Benikova et al. 2014).
 Only top-level entities from the four main classes are included.
   Chunks   | The chunk annotations are taken from 10% of the chunked TüBa-D/Z corpus (Telljohann et al. 2017) Topological fields | The topological field annotations are taken from 10% of the TüBa-D/Z treebank (Telljohann et al. 2017)